HFH named a 2018 Best Law Firm

 On Thursday, September 21, a Sumner County judge issued a decision in a zoning appeal case which blocks construction of a 14,000 acre wind farm in northern Sumner County between the towns of Clearwater, Wellington, Belle Plaine and Conway Springs.
 The proposed wind farm would have consisted of 60 to 65 commercial wind turbines.
 Previously, on December 7, 2016, the Sumner County Planning Commission, following a public hearing, voted five to three recommending against the proposed wind farm.
 On December 27, 2016, the Sumner County Commission, in a two to one decision, voted in favor of the proposed wind farm.

 The attorney for the group of landowners, Jerry Hawkins, says that Kansas law allows appeals challenging the legality of city or county zoning decisions.
 "Contrary to what the public might think, the judge in the case didn't get into the business of sorting out benefits and burdens of wind farms, what effect they have on the property values of those who live next to them, or whether a wind farm is good fit for this location," Mr. Hawkins explains.
-"Instead, the judge decides if the procedures and regulations were followed."
-Mr. Hawkins adds, "Obviously regardless of what we might think about wind farms, we want to make sure the rules are followed.
+"Instead, the judge decided whether the procedures and regulations were followed."
+Mr. Hawkins adds, "Obviously, regardless of what we might think about wind farms, we want to make sure the rules are followed.
 That's what Kansas law says the judge is supposed to do."

 If you would like more information about this topic, please call Jerry Hawkins at 316-265-7741, or email email@example.com.